Chapter Of Design

 TL;DR

 Italian marble and Indian marble both look beautiful but suit different needs.
 Italian marble offers soft colors, elegant veins and a premium finish, ideal for living rooms, bedrooms and feature walls.
 Indian marble offers strong local availability, easier replacement and better budget control for large flooring areas.
 Durability depends more on slab quality, installation skill and maintenance than on origin alone.
+Many homeowners combine both, using Indian marble for main flooring and Italian marble for accent areas.
+The right pick depends on room function, design goals and how much upkeep you can manage.

 Quick Comparison: Italian Marble vs Indian Marble Comparison in Daily Use